-Once upon a time, a box of chocolates, a dozen roses, or a bottle of Champagne were the standard-bearers of a Valentine’s Day gift.
-But if you’re looking for a truly impressive token for your sweetheart this year, a stay at an Irish castle will create a really lasting impression and have you both feeling like royalty.
+Nowadays, a box of chocolates, a dozen roses, or a bottle of Champagne is about all anyone can do to impress their significant other.
+Once upon a time, however, a truly impressive token to give your sweetheart was a stay at an Irish castle to make them feel like royalty.

 Irish castles are among the most beautiful in the world, arriving with the Anglo-Normans in the 1170s.
 The first were built of earth and wood and later were replaced by stone, a more permanent material that accounts for why there are over 3,000 of these swoon-worthy structures in Ireland today.
 Some lay in picturesque ruins, others stand as historic museums, and many — and this is the best part — provide luxury, fit-for-royalty accommodations that are unrivaled in Europe.
 Castle Durrow is one of them.